meetuparchive/swarm-animation/README.md

 ## Documentation

 ### building docs
-  `grunt docs-local` compiles the sass and builds the docs with seldon you should then be able to open your browser to preview the docs
+  `grunt local-docs` compiles the sass and builds the docs with (seldon)[https://github.com/meetup/seldon] you should then be able to open your browser to preview the docs

   `grunt docs` compiles the sass and builds the docs for the `gh-pages` branch *and pushes*